endeavour42/PeepingTom/README.md

 # PeepingTom
-A quick and dirty prototype that uses Mac Accessibility API to make an app similar to Accessibility Inspector
+A quick and dirty prototype that uses Mac Accessibility API to make an app similar to Accessibility Inspector.